rings header text

 Paramahansa Yogananda

-The truth is that you are an instrument of the Divine Presence, through which the Divine Presence wishes to flow into the world, bringing blessings, comfort and peace to all.
+The truth is that you are an instrument of the Divine Presence, through which your True Nature wishes to flow into the world, bringing blessings, comfort and peace to all.
 Day by day, consciously strive to bring loving-kindness, patience, compassion and peaceful calm into every situation.

 Patience